 The cover should have maintained your motorhome in the best possible condition – and you should always make sure to point this out to your prospective customers.

 Together, these two factors could easily increase the sale price of your vehicle, to more than offset the original price of the cover.
-In this way, buying a good motorhome cover can be seen as an investment, rather than a cost.
+In this way, buying a motorhome cover can be seen as an investment, rather than a cost.

 Once you’ve settled on the one for you, you just need to put it your ‘van – that’s where our guide to how to fit a motorhome cover comes in.